AustralianAntarcticDivision/ropenblog/antarctic.md

     ## [1] 19742

-OK, we can't show all of these &mdash; which ones would be best to show on this map?
+OK, we can't show all of these — which ones would be best to show on this map?
 Let's ask antanym for suggestions:

 ``` r
 xns <- an_suggest(xn, map_scale = 20e6, map_extent = c(-180, 180, -90, -40))